 The annual management fee is normally in the region of 2%.
 There are additional directors' fees, transaction and custodian fees and other costs associated with being a listed company.
 Finally, if the trust performs well, there is often a performance fee.
 The fees are listed in each VCT’s Key Information Document.

 Buying shares in new offers

 VCTs raise funds periodically by issuing new shares through an offer for subscription.
-VCT offers typically open once a year and are available until the fundraising target is met or a set deadline, whichever is sooner.
+VCT offers are available until the fundraising target is met or a set deadline, whichever is sooner.